CartoDB/documentation/app/content/react/guides/upgrade-guide.md

 ### Template changes

-In this new version 1.1, we have also renamed our existing templates and added a new template for creating applications with the CARTO 3 platform:
+In this new version 1.1, we have also renamed our existing templates and added three new templates for creating applications with the CARTO 3 platform:

 - `base-2` is the new name for the existing CARTO 2 skeleton template, previously the default `@carto` template